-- The School maintains a number of protective mechanisms to keep unauthorised, unfriendly and malicious users from accessing School resources.
+- The issue of a username and password is conditional upon acceptance of this appropriate user agreement.
+We reserve the right to suspend or discontinue access to the network for activities which we consider inappropriate in an educational setting.
+All users' network and School IT access will cease upon them leaving Bedford Modern School. - Personal devices must NOT be plugged into the school's local area wired network via an Ethernet cable or connected to the school managed wireless network without approval from the ICT Services & Innovations Manager.
+Only personal wireless devices may be utilised, through the school's 'BYOD' wireless network.
+The school's wireless network is used only for access to the internet. - The school maintains several protective mechanisms to keep unauthorised, unfriendly, and malicious users from accessing school resources or data.
 These systems are operated and maintained by the ICT Support/Services Department, and users may not bypass these systems by any means.
-Other than reporting suspected malfunction, normal School users should not have any concern for these systems, including: - Firewalls between school resources (including Servers/Services) and the Internet. - Intrusion Prevention Systems (IPS). - Web Application Firewalls that protect School hosted systems. - Web and application filters. - Email virus, malware and spam scanners/filters. - Personal devices must not interfere with the normal operation of School owned devices and users should never attempt to use them in any way to act as a means/tool for circumnavigating the School's security systems. - Bedford Modern School may monitor, with specialist software, user's network activity for safeguarding and welfare purposes and to reduce the risk of access to inappropriate material. - Resourced networked printers are in use at the School and printing is controlled, therefore users should only print materials they require in order to minimise waste.
-Further information can be found in the School's Print Policy. - Physical Vandalism is prohibited.
-Examples of physical vandalism include, but are not limited to the following examples: disconnecting wires on the back of the computer, tearing off labels and other attachments, carving or marking anything onto computer hardware. - Electronic Vandalism is prohibited.
-Examples of electronic vandalism include, but are not limited to the following examples: opening/changing/deleting files, changing desktop patterns or sound. - Licensing of software is for Bedford Modern School use only; and not the individual user (unless specifically instructed). - Users should not attempt to compromise the security of the School's network.
-Examples of this include, but are not limited to: unauthorised access (hacking) into School technical hardware, i.e. servers, network switches, printers, etc; therefore adhering to the Computer Misuse Act 1990. - No staff or student should log onto the e-mail, Internet or School network systems and knowingly or negligently leave the workstation unattended for use by another person.
-The School accepts no responsibility for loss of data or privacy that may occur as a result.
+Other than reporting suspected malfunction, normal school users should not have any concern for these systems, including: - o Firewalls between school resources (including Servers/Services) and the Internet. - o Intrusion Prevention Systems (IPS). - Web Application Firewalls that protect School hosted systems. - o Web and application filters. - o Email virus, malware and spam scanners/filters. - Personal devices must not interfere with the normal operation of School owned devices and users should never attempt to use them in any way to act as a means/tool for circumnavigating the school's security systems. - Bedford Modern School may monitor, with specialist software, user's network activity for safeguarding and welfare purposes and to reduce the risk of access to inappropriate material. - Resourced networked printers are in use at the school and printing is controlled, therefore students should only print materials they require in order to minimise waste.
+Physical vandalism is prohibited.
+Examples of physical vandalism include, but are not limited to, the following examples: disconnecting wires on the back of the computer, tearing off labels and other attachments, carving or marking anything onto computer hardware. - Electronic vandalism is prohibited.
+Examples of electronic vandalism include, but are not limited to, the following examples: opening/changing/deleting files, changing desktop patterns or sound. - Licensing of software is for Bedford Modern School use only; and not the individual user (unless specifically instructed). - Students should not attempt to compromise the security of the school's network.
+Examples of this include, but are not limited to, unauthorised access (hacking) into school technical hardware, i.e. servers, network switches, printers, etc; therefore, adhering to the Computer Misuse Act 1990. - No student should log onto the e-mail, Internet or school network systems and knowingly or negligently leave the workstation unattended for use by another